-- ✓ Around 500 people seen a month at twice weekly Mayor's Surgeries. - ✓ New Tower Hamlets Partnership Plan 2023-2028 launched in November 2023 setting out socio-economic and environmental outcomes for local people through local strategic partnership working. - ✓ The Mayor's Community Grants Programme runs from 1st November 2023 31st March 2027 and will provide £11.96m of funding to the voluntary and community sector (VCS) over 41 months.
-110 projects provided by VCS organisations were put forward for funding in August September 2023. - ✓ Tower Hamlets Council shortlisted three times in three distinct categories under a prestigious national awards programme for local government the Local Government Chronicle Awards.
+- ✓ Around 500 people seen a month at twice weekly Mayor's Surgeries. - New Tower Hamlets Partnership Plan 2023-2028 launched in November 2023 setting out socio-economic and environmental outcomes for local people through local strategic partnership working. - The Mayor's Community Grants Programme runs from 1st November 2023 31st March 2027 and will provide £11.96m of funding to the voluntary and community sector (VCS) over 41 months.
+110 projects provided by VCS organisations were put forward for funding in August - September 2023. - Tower Hamlets Council shortlisted three times in three distinct categories under a prestigious national awards programme for local government - the Local Government Chronicle Awards.
+Winners to be announced in June 2024.